Thursday, April 14, 2011

 Pelicans and Jesus

 So, I have been doing some more reading about birds and came across an obscure tidbit that Dante referred to Christ Jesus as "our pelican."
 That's weird!
 Have you ever seen a pelican?
-It is not exactly the kind of bird you depict Christ with.
-Ok, so then I came across more referrals to pelicans being the symbol of Jesus's resurrection.
+It is not exactly the kind of bird you depict with Christ.
+Ok, so then I came across more referrals to pelicans being the symbol of Jesus's resurrection as I dug.

 It is certainly a painful process.
 In this story the chicks die (in the mouth/tomb of the parent) but are brought back to life (3-days later) by that self-inflicted wound on the chest, by allowing them to drink the parent pelican's blood.
 That correlation is how the pelican got into all those religious paintings, on family crests for Christian piety and into works by Dante.
 The pelican became a lesson, a symbol, for Christ's resurrection from the dead.